broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/Loom_schema.md

 |`number_cells_expressing`|[warp-tools](https://github.com/broadinstitute/warp-tools)| The number of cells that detect the gene. |

 ## Definitions
 * Fragment: A distinct segment of a read that aligns to a specific location on the reference genome.
-The TagSort function defines fragments based on:  1) the presence of a combined UMI/GX/

-tag, 2) the reference (Chr1, Chr2, etc.), 3) the nuleotide position, and 4) the strand.
-While some cells may have more  n_fragments than n_reads (like when an RNA read overlaps a an exon-exon junction), some barcodes may have fewer fragments than reads, like if the cell has multiple reads that overlap.
+The TagSort function defines fragments based on:  1) the presence of a combined `UMI/GX/CB` tag, 2) the reference (Chr1, Chr2, etc.), 3) the nuleotide position, and 4) the strand.
+While some cells may have more  `n_fragments` than `n_reads` (like when an RNA read overlaps an exon-exon junction), some barcodes may have fewer fragments than reads, like if the cell has multiple reads that overlap.